aritrabasu104/LoginApp/README.md

 # LoginApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.4.
+It shows a Login page which validates the user input against constrainsts and then tries to call a remote service which will berify the basic auth credentialas provided by the user.
+The URL for authentication is defined fetched by http call to a local config file under assets.
+For demo purpose the valid username and password is ADMIN1 and ADMIN1.

 ## Development server

+Need to have NPM installed.
-Run `ng serve` for a dev server.
+Run `nmp install` followed by `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding